-[6] Investments:
+[5] Investments:

-Investments are comprised of mutual funds and a money market fund.
-The multi-asset mutual fund consists of underlying investments with readily determinable fair values such as global stocks and commodities.
+Investments are comprised of mutual funds and a money-market account.
+The multi-asset mutual fund consists of underlying investments with readily determinable fair values, such as global stocks and commodities.
 Additionally, the Center invests in debt-based mutual funds.
-All mutual funds are reported at fair value as of fiscal-year end in the accompanying statements of financial position.
+All mutual funds are reported at fair value as of fiscal-year end in the statements of financial position.

 Investment transactions are recorded on a trade-date basis.
-Realized gains or losses on investments are determined by comparison of the average cost of acquisition to proceeds at the time of disposition.
+Realized gains or losses on investments sold, and unrealized appreciation and depreciation on investments held, are reported on the statements of activities as increases and decreases in unrestricted net assets unless their use is restricted on a temporary or permanent basis through donor stipulations.
+Realized gains and losses on investments are determined by comparison of the average cost of acquisition to proceeds at the time of disposition.
+Unrealized gains and losses on investments are determined by comparing each investment's cost to the fair value at the end of each fiscal year.
 The earnings from dividends and interest are recognized when earned.